svin24/svin24.github.io/content/blog/Language-design-considerations.md

             [0...]
             10

-In other words, it looks like "append the values \[0...\] and 10 to to x".
+In other words, it looks like "append the values \[0...\] and 10 to x".
 This doesn't make sense, but we don't know this until we get to the type checker.
 What it really means is "append ten zeroes to x", and we have to identify this case in the type checker through, essentially, heuristics.
 Not great!
 If we dig